MostAwesomeDude/construct/docs/basics.rst

     b = 256
     c = 1.401298464324817e-45

 Thanks to blapid, containers can also be searched.
 Structs nested within Structs return containers within containers on parsing.
 One can search the entire "tree" of dicts for a particular name.
-Regular expressions are not supported.
+Regular expressions are supported.

 >>> con = Container(Container(a=1,d=Container(a=2)))
 >>> con.search("a")